David-V-Rullo/Express-Note-Taker/README.md

 # Express-Note-Taker
 ### Description
 This is a small web based note taking app.
 It allows you to create a series of notes to retrive later.
-It uses node.js, javascript, HTML, and CSS.

 ### Links

 [GitHub](https://david-v-rullo.github.io/Express-Note-Taker/)